Author: Fabien Vehlmann, Kerascoët

 Classic fables have always been dark, but over the last century, they have been reimagined and sterilized for mass consumption.
 What I loved about Beautiful Darkness was that it was a return to form, presenting the reader with a fairytale-like story that brings up questions about the darkness that exists within people, the human condition, and the horrors of childhood.
 The watercolor art is startlingly beautiful, with bright and happy characters and scenarios presented amongst macabre imagery.
 I really enjoyed this masterpiece and was so happy to stumble upon it.

-- Warnings: Violence, Graphic Depictions of Death and Decomposition, Cannibalism
+Trigger Warning: Violence, Graphic Depicions of Death and Decomposition, Cannibalism